Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, according to recorded data, the warning light that tells pilots whether the runway is clear or not was not working at Haneda airport on the night the two planes collided.

-A NOTAM, a notice containing essential information for pilots and other personnel involved in flight operations, issued on December 27, 2023, warned pilots that the lighting system would be discontinued in the near future.
+A NOTAM, a notice containing information necessary for pilots and other personnel involved in flight operations, issued on December 27, 2023, warned pilots that the lighting system would be discontinued in the near future.

 It is not yet clear whether the lack of warning lights on the runway played any role in the incident.